 We also have a very strong Athletics program at Kelowna Secondary School.
 This strong commitment to athletics has led to very strong teams, with many making it to the Valleys and Provincial Championships.
 This year was particular successful as the Senior Girls Volleyball Team, the Girls Curling team and the Junior Boys Football team won the British Columbia Provincial Championship title.
 The Junior Girls Basketball Team and Senior Boys Basketball team were Provincial Silver medalists.

 At Kelowna Secondary, our leadership class and our Global Awareness Club worked with our school community to create awareness and fundraise for many local and global initiatives.
 Our Interact club will once again be hosting an AP/Honours banquet to support a variety of programs.
 Our Student Wellness Club also participate in an inquiry project around anxiety and mental health.
 The group of students worked on bringing awareness to anxiety and other mental health concerns.
-Our school has also trained several of our leadership students in the "Beyond the Hurt" program.
-This student led program focusses on Bullying and Harassment Prevention at Kelowna Secondary School.
+Our school has student leaders that are active in creating a Jack.org club which focuses on student wellness and initiatives.
+Our Diversity Club continues to enhance inclusion for all in our school.

 Not only do our students excel at Kelowna Secondary School.
 They also excel in our community.
 We had several students nominated for Kelowna